Afro-Brazilians: Slavery

-Slave life, Creole populations, and abolition

 The nature of the work that slaves did had a direct effect on aspects of slaves' lives such as life expectancy and family formation.
 An example from an early inventory of African slaves (1569–71) from the plantation of Sergipe do Conde in Bahia shows that he owned nineteen males and one female.
 These uneven gender-ratios combined with the high mortality rate related to the physical duress that working in a mine or on a sugar plantation (for example) could have on a slave's body.
 The effect was often that many New World slave economies, including Brazil, relied on a constant importation of new slaves to replace those who had died.

+With Brazil's proximity to Africa, it was easy for the Portuguese to continue transporting Africans to Brazil when enslaved people ran away or died.
+Not all Africans and their descendants were enslaved, some were free and others were able to buy their freedom by earning money for their services.
 Despite the changes in the slave population demographic related to the constant importation of slaves through the 1860s, a creole generation in the African population emerged in Brazil.
-By 1800, Brazil had the largest single population of African and creole slaves in any one colony in America.
-In 1888 Brazil abolished slavery.
+By 1800, Brazil had the largest single population of African and creole slaves in any one colony in the American continent.

-Travel

 In Africa, about 40% of Blacks died on the route between the areas of capture and the African coast.
 Another 15% died in the ships crossing the Atlantic Ocean between Africa and Brazil.
 From the Atlantic coast, the journey could take from 33 to 43 days.
 From Mozambique it could take as many as 76 days.
 Once in Brazil, from 10 to 12% of the slaves also died in the places where they were taken to be bought by their future masters.
 In consequence, only 45% of the Africans captured in Africa to become slaves in Brazil survived.
 Darcy Ribeiro estimated that, in this process, some 12 million Africans were captured to be brought to Brazil, even though the majority of them died before becoming slaves in the country.

-Violence and resistance

 The African slaves in Brazil were known to have suffered various types of physical violence.
 Lashes on the back was the most common repressive measure.
 About 40 lashes per day were common and they prevented the mutilation of slaves.
 The colonial chroniclers recorded the extreme violence and sadism of White women against female slaves, usually due to jealousy or to prevent a relationship between their husbands and the slaves.

-Military service to the crown

-Blacks served in the militias and during the Dutch occupation of Brazil in the seventeenth century, Henrique Dias was a distinguished leader of black militiamen.
-For his service to the crown, he was accorded the knighthood of the Order of Christ.
-Dias gained the freedom for the enslaved men who served with him, and the military unit was given all the rights and privileges of white units.